 Now, when you are done with it, let the smoker cool down.
 Then clean it out thoroughly to avoid stubborn build-ups so that you do not have to struggle with it before the next smoking session.

-When you will add wood chips to your smoker during the cooking process, it will cool it down.
+When you add wood chips to your smoker during the cooking process, it will cool it down.
 If yours is an offset smoker, adding more chips will not affect the temperature.

 While most electric smokers will allow you to use wood chips, you should not worry if your smoker is not meant for it.
 If your electric smoker does not have any built-in wood chip pan, you can still use the wood chips using an empty tin can.